-Passing CAHSEE is a graduation requirement
+Passing CAHSEE is no longer a graduation Requirement as of this year.

-Students who have not yet passed, are enrolled in a CAHSEE preparation math course in 11th or 12th grade
+Students who have not yet passed, were enrolled in a CAHSEE preparation math course in 11th or 12th grade for the 2015-2016 school year.

-English support is provided in 9th and 10th grades as needed
+English support is provided in 9th and 10th graders as needed identified by the district placement chart.